apiel/isomor/Readme.md

 yarn add @types/fs-extra --dev
 ```

-So now let's call `getList` in the app.
+Now let's call `getList` in the app.
 Open `src-isomor/App.tsx` and add the following code:

 ```
 import React from 'react';